chris-washington/vue-form/docs/guides/fields.md

 </script>
 ```

-The above highlighted code tells Vue form to listen to events named `my-input-event` only for that particular field.
+The above highlighted code tells VRx Form to listen to events named `my-input-event` only for that particular field.
 This will also help `v-model` know how to set the value properly (which has been a limitation of `v-model` in the past).

 ## Active error